RishikeshOps/Git-Practice/Task17.md

 - Create a Dockerfile for a simple web application (e.g. a Node.js or Python app)
 - Build the image using the Dockerfile and run the container
 - Verify that the application is working as expected by accessing it in a web browser
-- Push the image to a public or private repository (e.g. Docker Hub or GitHub Packages)
+- Push the image to a public or private repository (e.g. Docker Hub )

 For Refference Project visit [here](https://youtu.be/Tevxhn6Odc8)